AdobeDocs/commerce-business-intelligence.en/contributing.md

 ## From Contributor To Committer

 We love contributions from our community!
-If you'd like to go a step beyond contributor and become a committer with full write access and a say in the project, you must be invited to the project.
+If you want to go a step beyond contributor and become a committer with full write access and a say in the project, you must be invited to the project.
 The existing committers employ an internal nomination process that must reach lazy consensus (silence is approval) before invitations